The Various Styles of 1920′s Stockings, Tights, Nylons

 Women’s legs had never received so much attention as they did in the 1920s.
 Flapper styles exposed the calves with short dresses that ranged from mid-calf to daringly just below the knee.
 Before the ‘20s, women wore stockings for warmth more than anything else.
 But once the legs could actually be seen – in public! – stockings became yet another fashion accessory in the style-obsessed decade.

-Stockings of the ‘20s were made from silk, wool, cotton or synthetic rayon – a new material.
-The rayon versions were so shiny that many women who wore them powdered their legs over the stockings to make them look more matte.
+Stockings, also called tights or nylons today, of the ‘20s were made from silk, wool, cotton or synthetic rayon – a new material.
+The rayon versions were so shiny that many women who wore them powdered their legs over the stockings to make them look matte.
 They came to about mid or upper thigh and had to be held up by garters or a garter belt.
 It was common for young women to “roll” their stockings down to just above the knee- a trick that wasn’t easy to master.

 Beige, ivory and pastel colors were favored rather than the old-fashioned black.
-Stockings also became very sheer for the first time – these were for fashion, not warmth!
+Stockings also became very sheer for the first time worn in the evenings – these were for fashion, not warmth!
 Plain tan or pastel colored stockings were the easiest choice, but for the most stylish women plain colors would just not do!
 Decorated stockings were the fad during the decade.

 An allover pattern was worn often – checkers were a favorite, especially for sporty occasions.
 Stripes, polka-dots, bows and zig-zags were also stylish choices.
 Feathers or flowers were embroidered around the ankles or calves with contrasting colors.
 Pictures could even be printed anywhere on the calf or knee.
 Since seams were still a necessary part of stockings, they were sometimes sewn using decorative thread in metallic or contrasting colors up the back or sides.
 Some stockings even laced up the back!